Azuero Peninsula: History

 The Azuero region was one of the first parts of Panama to be settled more than 10,000 years ago, and the area in the north of the peninsula was cultivated thousands of years before the arrival of the Spaniards.

 Environment

 Its long history of cultivation and grazing has had a negative impact on the environment, resulting in what is sometimes called the Sarigua desert in the northeastern area of the peninsula, even though it is not technically a desert.
 Along the coast there are areas of mangroves and just inland is a dry coastal forest called Albina.
 The Azuero is one of the most heavily deforested parts of Panamá, although sustainable land management systems such as silvopastoral grazing are emerging.

 In the extreme south, Cerro Hoya is a national park and home of most of the remaining jungle habitat in the Azuero region.
 Isla Canas, a coastal island connected via a sandbar to the peninsula, is used by a large number of sea turtles to lay their eggs each year.

+Geology

+The geological setting of the Azuero Peninsula is made up of basaltic lava flows, basalt units interbedded with chert, sheeted dikes, gabbros and granodiorites.
+Most of these lithologies belong to the Azuero Melange which formed because of two seamounts that were accreted onto the Caribbean Plate along a subduction margin.
+The subduction sequence started through the formation of the Caribbean Large Igenous Province (CLIP).
+The CLIP formed through the Galápagos Hotspot deforming and breaking up the Farallon Plate between 90 and 70 Ma.
+This process helped to spread the seafloor and allowing for subduction to occur along the Caribbean Plate.